 After graduating in the directions of painting, drawing and graphic art, I soon felt the need to work outside framed borders.
 This resulted in(interactive) installations and environments.

-Personal experiences have led to a critical attitude and a search for alternative ways of life, which rejects participation or submission to destructive ruling and power structures.
+As an artist I get involved through addressing important urgent matters and by influencing in order to stimulate change for the better, regarding the world.
+Nature plays an important factor in it.
 My art practice is a way to resist.
 I use my creativity as a commitment to generate awareness regarding universal aspects of human existence and possible understanding and misunderstanding about this.
 Both for myself and in relation to the other.

 I believe in diversity and xenogamy.
 The media I use are related to interactions I seek with my surrounding and activities that I'm engaging in.
 Everything we know is interconnected yet not always perceived as such.
 On the one hand I like to keep some distance between individual works, let them be what they are within their own 'constellation'.
 On the other hand I want to emphasise on relationship.
 Therefor the work is developed towards situations of multiplicity, sometimes as (total) installations or environments.